mdavids/rfc/content/draft-davids-forsalereg-08.md

 for the content value to mitigate ambiguity.

-Note that this mechanism only functions when the domain name is active in the DNS, which is typically not the case, for example, during a redemption period or while in pending delete status.
+Note that this mechanism only functions when the domain name is active in the DNS, which is typically not the case, for example, during a redemption period or while in pending delete status [@?STD69].

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->